Welcome to your directory of immigrating to Mexico

 We do not doubt that there are also other significant, effectively "anti-gringo" legal differences regarding foreigners in our two countries.
 Meanwhile, here are some additional facts worth considering:

-Mexico nevertheless demands immigration amnesty in the U.S.A. even as Mexico still won't make its own laws even as hospitable to foreigners as California's Proposition 187 referendum still would have been to Mexicans back during 1994, before a U.S. judge basically nullified Prop.
-187 after Mexicans peculiarly called that *Mexican American-supported referendum "racist".
+Mexico nevertheless demands immigration amnesty in the U.S.A. even as Mexico still won't make its own laws even as hospitable to foreigners as California's Proposition 187 referendum still would have been to Mexicans back during 1994.
+Of course, subsequently a U.S. federal judge basically nullified Prop.
+187 after Mexicans peculiarly called that *Mexican American-supported* referendum "racist".
 What do they consider their own immigration laws in Mexico to be, then?
-And what is their response when asked what they think of how reportedly half of those arrested during the Rodney King Riots in Los Angeles were illegals from México?
+And what is their response when asked what they think of how reportedly half of those arrested during the Rodney King Riots in Los Angeles 2 years before were actually illegals from México?

 Do Mexico's government's immigration reform demands of the USA not reflect a double standard, given that government's apparent lack of demonstrated interest in making Mexico's immigration laws nearly as hospitable to foreigners as the USA's already are?
-Don't some ranking members of Mexico's government not agree that the government there should do more for its people by finally addressing its problems involving monopolies in vital Mexican sectors such as telecommunications?
-Does Mexico's foreign investment law not still restrict foreigners to mere 49% minority ownership of companies in sectors like land-based telecommunications provision and media ownership (among many others) even as the USA allows Mexicans to own 100% of such ventures in the USA?
-Wouldn't our governents' finally addressing legal shortcomings such as these help elevate Mexico's annual GDP per capita figure to more closely resemble the USA's?
+Don't some ranking members of Mexico's government not agree that the government there should do more for its people by finally addressing its problems involving monopolies in important Mexican sectors?
+Wouldn't Mexico's governent's finally addressing legal shortcomings such as these help elevate Mexico's annual GDP per capita figure to more closely resemble the USA's?

 Incidentally, here is Mexico's immigration institute online: